 100,000 expected at Ramadan festival

-Abdullah Al-Dawi, head of the festival’s executive committee, told Arab News that “Ramadana Kida” and “Eidna Kida” festivities will be an extension of Jeddah Historic Festival that tok place last year.
+Abdullah Al-Dawi, head of the festival’s executive committee, told Arab News that “Ramadana Kida” and “Eidna Kida” festivities will be an extension of Jeddah Historic Festival that took place last year.

-Speaking at a press conference, Al-Dawi said that the first edition of the Jeddah Historic Festival attracted with more than 750,000 guests.
+Speaking at a press conference here, Al-Dawi said that the first edition of the Jeddah Historic Festival attracted more than 750,000 guests.

-Jeddah Chamber of Commerce and industry’s Secretary-General Adnan Mandoura, Sami Nawar, director of urban heritage projects, and Mohammed Omari, director general of the Western Region for the Saudi Commission for Tourism and Antiquities (SCTA).
+Jeddah Chamber of Commerce and Industry’s secretary-general, Adnan Mandoura, director of urban heritage projects, Sami Nawar and Mohammed Omari, director general of the Western Region for the Saudi Commission for Tourism and Antiquities (SCTA) were also present.

 People of Jeddah are looking forward to the festivities, he said.